+(1) The accounting officer may -

+- (a) dispense with the official procurement processes established by this Policy and to procure any required goods or services through any convenient process, which may include direct negotiations, but only -

+- (i) in an emergency;

+- (ii) sole provider

+- i. strip and repair

-- (1) The accounting officer may - - (a) dispense with the official procurement processes established by this Policy and to procure any required goods or services through any convenient process, which may include direct negotiations, but only - (i) in an emergency; - (ii) where it can be demonstrated that only one service provider can supply a particular service then a contract can be awarded by the accounting officer to that service provider in consultation with the Bid Adjudication Committee. - (iii) for the acquisition of special works of art or historical objects where specifications are difficult to compile; - (iv) acquisition of animals for zoos and/or nature and game reserves; or - (v) in any other exceptional case where it is impractical or impossible to follow the official procurement processes; and - (vi) where the accounting officer determines that it is impractical to invite competitive bids for specific procurement such as urgent or emergency cases, or in the case of a sole supplier, he may in consultation with the Chief Financial Officer procure the goods or services by other means such as price quotations or negotiations, or reduce the required advertising period from 30/14 days to an appropriately deemed period.
-The reasons for deviation from inviting competitive bidding must be recorded and approved by the Accounting Officer. - (b) ratify any minor breaches of the procurement processes by an official or committee acting in terms of delegated powers or duties which are purely of a technical nature. - (2) The accounting officer must record the reasons for any deviations in terms of subparagraphs (1)(a) and (b) of this policy and report them to the next meeting of the council and include as a note to the Annual Financial Statements. - (3) Where there is an abuse on the implementation of the Supply Chain Management Policy by the Accounting Officer, the Council must act in terms of the MFMA, SCM regulations and this policy.
+(iii) for the acquisition of special works of art or historical objects where specifications are difficult to compile;

+(iv) acquisition of animals for zoos and/or nature and game reserves; or

+(v) in any other exceptional case where it is impractical or impossible to follow the official procurement processes; and

+(vi) where the accounting officer determines that it is impractical to invite competitive bids for specific procurement, he may do so in consultation with the Chief Financial Officer procure the goods or services by other means such as price quotations or negotiations, or reduce the required advertising period from 30/14 days to an appropriately deemed period.
+The reasons for deviation from inviting competitive bidding must be recorded and approved by the Accounting Officer.

+- (b) ratify any minor breaches of the procurement processes by an official or committee acting in terms of delegated powers or duties which are purely of a technical nature. - (2) The accounting officer must record the reasons for any deviations in terms of subparagraphs (1)(a) and (b) of this policy and report them to the next meeting of the Council and include as a note to the Annual Financial Statements. - (4) Where there is an abuse on the implementation of the Supply Chain Management Policy by the Accounting Officer, the Council must act in terms of the MFMA, SCM regulations and this policy.